Semrush helps you:

 Organization

-Helps Google understand key information on an organization (like a business), including address, logo, and contact information).
+Helps Google understand key information on an organization (like a business), including address, logo, and other extra information.

 Organisation snippet example